valentinradu/char-rnn-tensorflow/README.md

 Also, after training, run:

-[save_graph.py](https://github.com/memo/char-rnn-tensorflow/blob/master/save_graph.py) to freeze and save the graph as a protobuf to be loaded in C++ (removing unnessecary nodes used in training, and replacing variables with consts).
+[sample.py](https://github.com/memo/char-rnn-tensorflow/blob/master/save_graph.py) with the `--freeze_graph` argument to prune, freeze and save the graph as a binary protobuf to be loaded in C++ (removing unnessecary nodes used in training, and replacing variables with consts).
 It also saves the character-index map as a text file.

-[test_frozen.py](https://github.com/memo/char-rnn-tensorflow/blob/master/test_frozen.py) demonstrates using the frozen graph from python.
+[sample_frozen.py](https://github.com/memo/char-rnn-tensorflow/blob/master/test_frozen.py) demonstrates inference with the frozen graph from python.
 It also works in [C++/openFrameworks](https://github.com/memo/ofxMSATensorFlow/blob/master/example-char-rnn/src/example-char-rnn.cpp).

 ---
 # char-rnn-tensorflow